erik-helleren/growing-SEs/src/teaching/2_core_skills.md

 Second, by discussing *how* you could have handled the situation better, you improve everyone's ability to teach.
 Teaching is a skill, just as engineering is.
 And your best teaching teacher is your engineering student.
 Sometimes they teach passively, other times, they actively help us grow our teaching skill.
 Passive teaching on their part manifests by confusion, misunderstanding, and failing to meet expectations.
 This is almost always signal of something.
 It could have been the method you used wasn't ideal for the material or their learning style or your technique was just lacking.
 It could also have been situational or personal issues that your student was distracted by that impacted the situation.
 You will never know if you don't discuss.
 Active teaching often presents itself as push back on your suggestions and candid feedback about your teaching style or method.

-At the end of the day, give yourself permission to mess up on all things except one: Caring about your student.
+Give yourself permission to mess up on all things except one: Caring about your student.
 Everything else is just part of your learning process as a teacher.
 Your openness and candor with your engineering student can only help you both grow.

 ## Warp up